Landers9/Afrik-Shop/README.md

 ## technology used
 ***
-- devise for users
+- devise for users (internal to the program)
-- favorite function to add products to favorite
+- favorite function to add products to favorite (internal to the program)
-- Templates : Bootstrap and many librarie of javascript
+- Templates : Bootstrap (internal to the program)
+- JavaScript Librairie as jquery, AOS, Anime.js (external to the program)

 ## Execution procedure
 ***